Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Optimal Sizing of PV Panels and Battery

-where $a$ is the total area of the PV panels, $Y_{k-1}$ is the energy production of the photovoltaic panels per $\text{m}^{2}$, i.e., $\text{kWh}/\text{m}^{2}$ at time instant $k-1$ and $X_{k-1}$ is the energy consumption in $\text{kWh}$ at time instant $k-1$.
+where $\gamma \in (0,1]$ is a scalar representing the losses (self-discharge, etc.) from one instant to another, $a$ is the total area of the PV panels, $Y_{k-1}$ is the energy production of the photovoltaic panels per $\text{m}^{2}$, i.e., $\text{kWh}/\text{m}^{2}$ at time instant $k-1$ and $X_{k-1}$ is the energy consumption in $\text{kWh}$ at time instant $k-1$.
 It is easy to see that $C_{k}$ takes the value of $C_{k}^{+}$ when it is within the operating range of the battery and it is saturated when it is outside the range.
-From now on, we assume that constraints referred to a certain time instant $k$ must always be fulfilled $\forall k=1,\dots, K$, and thus it will be omitted in the following optimization problems.
-For a discussion regarding the validity of the model, we refer the reader to the appendix.
+For a discussion regarding the validity of the model, we refer the interested reader to the appendix.

-It is possible to consider more realistic modeling of the battery if we take into account that the battery should not be operated in its entire range capacity in order to improve its lifespan.
-That is, for any $\overline{\alpha} \in (0.5,1]$ and $\underline{\alpha} \in [0,0.5)$, the charging is limited to $(\overline{\alpha}-\underline{\alpha})\bar{C}$ of its capacity.
-In addition, we consider that the battery loses a percentage $(1-\gamma)$ of its saved energy from one instant to the next due to battery self-discharge or energy inefficiency.
-The new set of constraints would be

 Also, it is possible to consider that the charging rate is limited.
-This constraint limits the speed of the charging or discharging process
+This constraint limits the speed of the charging and discharging process

 where $R \in (0,1]$.
 Note that this constraint can be written as two linear constraints, i.e.